MicrosoftDocs/quantum-docs/articles/concepts-grovers.md

 ## Geometrical explanation

-To see why Grover's algorithm works let's study the algorithm from a geometrical perspective.
+To see why Grover's algorithm works, let's study the algorithm from a geometrical perspective.
 Let $\ket{bad}$ be the superposition of all states that aren't a solution to the search problem.
-Supposing there are $M$ valid solutions, this is:
+Supposing there are $M$ valid solutions, we get:

 $$\ket{\text{bad}}=\frac{1}{\sqrt{N-M}}\sum_{x:f(x)=0}\ket{x}$$